 When Captain George Vancouver explored this coastline in 1794, the region was covered in a single glacial sheet of ice thousands of feet thick.
 Since then, it has receded some 65 miles, revealing the bay and its surrounding environment.

-Today, Glacier Bay National Park consists of over 1,000 glaciers, covering almost 30 percent of its 3.3 million acres.
+Today, Glacier Bay National Park consists of more than 1,000 glaciers, covering almost 30 percent of its 3.3 million acres.
 Seven of the glaciers are considered active tidewater glaciers — the type that breaks off icebergs into the sea.
-This glacial “calving” as it is called is one of the more spectacular sights to be seen from aboard a cruise ship.
+This glacial "calving" is one of the more spectacular sights to be seen from aboard an Alaskan cruise ship.
 As new areas become exposed (deglaciated), fresh life springs forth from land and sea now free from eons of icy embrace.
 Stand at the deck rail and admire stunning rainforests, fjords, and ancient Tlingit homeland.

 Glacier Bay National Park, Alaska is a vibrant ecosystem made up of a variety of terrestrial and marine species.
 Since nearly 20 percent of the park is composed of water, Alaska’s top 5 marine animals are in great abundance, with humpback whales, Steller sea lions, orcas, harbor seals, porpoises, otters, and a variety of fish prowling the waters.

-On land, a large population of Alaska wildlife in the heart of a very wild place: both brown and black bears as well as moose, mountain goats, wolves, and Sitka black-tailed deer call the park home.
-And there’s a good chance you’ll catch sight of a bald eagle or two soaring overhead, in addition to the more 200 species of other birds that keep watch over Glacier Bay.
+On land, a large population of Alaska wildlife in the heart of a very wild place: both brown and black bears as well as moose, mountain goats, wolves, and Sitka black-tailed deer call Glacier Bay National Park home.
+And there’s a good chance you’ll catch sight of a bald eagle or two soaring overhead, in addition to the more than 200 species of other birds that keep watch over Glacier Bay.

-What Glaciers Will I See on a Glacier Bay Cruise?
+What Glaciers Will I See On A Glacier Bay Cruise in Alaska?

-There are many glaciers in Glacier National Park, but the tidewater glaciers, the ones that reach the sea are the most dazzling.
-Rangers come onboard to discuss the science behind Alaska glaciers and point out the named glaciers in the bay.
-Your Glacier Bay cruise will linger in front of at least one glacier, to give you the best to witness calving ice.
+There are many glaciers in Glacier National Park, but the tidewater glaciers, the ones that reach the sea, are the most dazzling.
+Rangers come on board to discuss the science behind Alaska glaciers and point out the named glaciers in the bay.
+Your Glacier Bay cruise will linger in front of at least one glacier, to give you the best view to witness calving ice.
 Listen closely as ice plummets from glaciers into the bay, the distance rumble of "white thunder."

 - John Hopkins Glacier: A mile wide and 250 feet high, check out its stunning stripes—those are called lateral moraines